Application

 One-Pass Processing Also Supported

-Alternatively, the Braille plates can be embedded directly into the die board, allowing embossing and die-cutting to be performed in a single pass.
-This one-step method is ideal for streamlined production and can be adapted based on your workflow requirements.
+Alternatively, Braille plates can be embedded directly into the die board—performing embossing and die-cutting in a single pass.
+This method is ideal for streamlined, high-volume production.

 Customer Case Study: Artrema (Lithuania)